rust-lang/rust/src/doc/unstable-book/src/language-features/doc-masked.md

 3. When listing types that implement a given trait, rustdoc ensures that types from masked crates are not emitted into the documentation.

-This feature was introduced in PR [TODO](TODO) to ensure that compiler-internal and implementation-specific types and traits were not included in the standard library's documentation.
+This feature was introduced in PR [#44026] to ensure that compiler-internal and implementation-specific types and traits were not included in the standard library's documentation.
 Such types would introduce broken links into the documentation.